 - Confusing pricing structure

-- A limited number of s subscribers you can send messages to for free trial
+- A limited number of s subscribers you can send messages to for a free trial

 - No available phone support